 The transition to remote learning hasn’t been easy, especially for teachers.
-Since the pandemic shuttered schools across the country, many teachers have gone above and beyond for their students — navigating new technology, helping students make up missed assignments,— all while trying to manage their own stress.
+Since the pandemic shuttered schools across the country, many teachers have gone above and beyond for their students — navigating new technology, helping students make up missed assignments, taking advantage of teaching resources — all while trying to manage their own stress.

 Connecting with students online has been challenging, to say the least.
 How can you support them during remote instruction?
 Below, here are some tips and strategies for teaching students in a remote environment.